paulbranchaud/mica-doc/web-user-guide/admin/content/dar.rst

 officers when an event happens on the data access request.
 Events can be: status changes or comment additions or updates.

+These configurations apply to both the data access requests and their amendments.

 Settings
 ********